shivammude/CureQuest-Smart-Healthcare-System/README.md

-# 🏥 Smart Healthcare Appointment and Record System
+# 🏥 Smart Healthcare Appointment and Record System - CureQuest

 A comprehensive full-stack healthcare management system built with the MERN stack that enables efficient appointment scheduling, medical record management, and prescription generation for clinics and small hospitals.